 - 1. Taking medications, equipment or supplies from client, health agency, or CASPN without permission of the instructor - 2.
 Violating confidentiality (the disclosure of information received for treatment, assessment, chart review, observation, conversations or any other sources.) related to client/patient care, families or the clinical setting or any unauthorized access of client/patient records including student's personal or family records - 3.
 Failing to report mistakes made in a clinical setting - 4.
-Manipulating drug supplies, narcotics, or falsifying client records or intentionally charting incorrectly - 5.
-Actions and/or events that demonstrate emotional instability such as threats or harassment of clients, staff, faculty or peers - 6.
-Indifference or insensitivity to client safety, comfort or right to privacy.
+Manipulating drug supplies, narcotics, or falsifying client records or intentionally charting incorrectly

-- 7. Lack of professional judgment - 8.
-Unsatisfactory or incomplete preparatory work - 9.
+- 5. Actions and/or events that demonstrate emotional instability such as threats or harassment of clients, staff, faculty or peers - 6.
+Indifference or insensitivity to client safety, comfort or right to privacy. - 7.
+Lack of professional judgment - 8.
+Unsatisfactory or incomplete clinical paper work including med sheets, concept maps, and physical assessments. - 9.
 Being unfit to perform because of physical or psychological impairment which could jeopardize client or student safety including using alcohol or other drugs to the point that there is interference with job performance.
 The instructor or Nurse Administrator has the right to request an alcohol/drug screen at the student's expense - 10.
 Any other condition or circumstance which constitutes an unreasonable risk to the safety and well-being of the client, student, or others